Volume 33, Issue 1 (3-2025) www.ijcm.ir 2025, 33(1): 109-120 | Back to browse issues page

 4- Department of Geology, Faculty of Sciences, University of Zanjan, Zanjan, Iran

-The study amphibolites are located in Hashtbandi village (east of Minab).
-The Makran amphibolites form a part of the metamorphic rocks of northern Makran ophiolitic belt, which are found in massive and orientated forms.
-Based on the indicator minerals, these rocks include amphibolite, epidote-garnet amphibolite and garnet-pyroxene amphibolite.
+The studied amphibolites are located in Hashtbandi Village, east of Minab.
+The Makran amphibolites form as a part of the metamorphic rocks of northern Makran ophiolitic belt, which are found in massive and orientated forms.
+Based on the indicator minerals, these rocks are amphibolite, epidote-garnet amphibolite and garnet-pyroxene amphibolite.
 Their main minerals include amphibole, garnet, plagioclase, pyroxene, epidote, quartz and sphene.
 Based on mineral chemistry, clinopyroxene in the epidote-garnet amphibolite and garnet-pyroxene amphibolite is calcic type and mostly in the diopside range.
 The studied pyroxenes are mostly magmatic and enriched in Si and are placed in the context of sub-alkaline rocks (tholeiitic and calc-alkaline).
-These clinopyroxenes are related to volcanic arc and based on the temperature-pressure calculations of pyroxenes, the temperature range is between 1070 to 1130 C and the pressure is 5 to 10 kbar, which indicates the crystallization of these minerals at high temperature and medium-high pressure.
-Also, based on the amount of ferric ion in clinopyroxenes, it indicates the low oxygen fugacity of formation environment.
+These clinopyroxenes are related to volcanic arc and based on the temperature-pressure calculations of pyroxenes, the temperature ranges between 1070 to 1130 C and the pressure is 5 to 10 kbar, which indicates the crystallization of these minerals have taken place at high temperature and medium-high pressure.
+Also, based on the amount of ferric ion in clinopyroxenes, they formed in the low oxygen fugacity environment.

 Type of Study: Research | Subject: Special